Is going sober becoming a trend?

-Deaths increased from March 2020 onwards when the UK's epidemic forced the first national lockdown.
-But was the pandemic the only contributing factor in the rise in alcohol-related deaths?
+The deaths rate increased from March 2020 onwards when the UK's epidemic forced the first national lockdown.
+But was the pandemic the only contributing factor to the rise in the number of alcohol-specific deaths?

 Charities like Drinkaware warned that our changing drinking habits, including consuming more at home, could lead to a sharp rise in people misusing alcohol.
 However, whether this is the cause of the rise in deaths is unknown.

 "There's more work to be done to understand why deaths have increased so starkly," says Dr Richard Piper, chief executive of Alcohol Change UK.
 "One factor may be that since the pandemic began those already drinking heavily are most likely to have been drinking more.
 It might also be that some who need help with their drinking, and with alcohol-related conditions, are not seeking it as a result of COVID-19."

 Jon Murray, director of services in England at the drug, alcohol and mental health charity With You, says it's difficult to pinpoint any one reason why alcohol deaths rose so drastically last year.
 One issue may have been people struggling to access health services or alcohol treatment programmes, or avoiding going to A&E in an emergency because of fears over the virus.

 Last year, around 80% of those deaths were from alcoholic liver disease and 10% were from mental and behavioural disorders due to alcohol use.
 Around 6% were the result of accidental poisoning by exposure to alcohol.

 How does alcohol affect mental health?